About

 The research units based in Bologna and Turin have marked up the following documentary sets:

 1) the royal diplomas addressed to religious and ecclesiastical institutions and to laypeople in the Kingdom of Italy.
 In more detail, the researchers involved in these two units have identified and tagged: 1.1) the diplomas issued by Emperor Lothar I; 1.2) the diplomas granted by the so-called italic kings; 1.3) the diplomas issued by Emperor Otto III.
 The reasons for this choice lie in the fact that Lothar I devoted a significative amount of his legislative efforts to the management of the royal domain in Italy, and to the strengthening of the Carolingian rule in the peninsula.
-The italic kings have been generally – but wrongly – regarded by the historiography as weak rulers, who were not capable to run a state and therefore turned fiscal estates into provate properties.
+The italic kings have been generally – but wrongly – regarded by the historiography as weak rulers, who were not capable to run a state and therefore turned fiscal estates into private properties.
 Otto III, then, centred its politics – which often go under the label of renovatio imperii – around the management of the royal domain and the prerogatives connected to it.
 Other diplomas can be found in the database, especially if they have some type of link to the emperors and kings mentioned above, or if they are connected to the monasteries and churches enumerated at point 2.

 Università di Pisa